ITV Traineeship opens for applications for 2022 | ITV News

 "Since then, I have gone on to pitch and report on a number of original stories, present the GMB headlines for ITV Calendar and have just landed a 3-month secondment as a reporter which I'm thoroughly excited to get stuck into."

-Leah Magras, ITV Calendar's 2019 trainee, said: "The ITV Traineeship is the best possible route into a career in journalism - across the 9-months you receive top class training from leading industry professionals and have the opportunity to put everything you learn into practice in your newsroom.
+Leah Magras, our 2019 trainee, said: "The ITV traineeship is the best possible route into a career in journalism - across the nine months you receive top class training from leading industry professionals and have the opportunity to put everything you learn into practice in your newsroom.

 "I've had the opportunity to front an innovative digital series for Black History Month, pitched and reported on stories that I'm passionate about and even tried my hand at presenting the morning bulletins!